ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/bellCollider.md

 and how to solve them:

 1. *The bell is flipping as I rotate it to 90 degrees:* Might be an easy solve - switch the **Bell Up Vector** from default of (0,1,0) to (0,0,1)
-2. *The bell *jumps* very unnatural as it touches the ringer:* Give the bell a blended attacher, that it already moves like the ringer 50 % without the bell settings.
+2. *The bell *jumps* very unnatural as it touches the ringer:* Give the bell a blended attacher, that it already moves like the ringer 50 % without the bell setup.